How to Hire International Contractors in 6 Steps

 Of course, you’ll need to have regular status updates and contact with the foreign worker—but you cannot become their supervisor.
 You’re partnering with them to complete a project or provide some expertise.
 Make that abundantly clear.

-A termination clause should exist in the international independent contractor agreement, as well.
+A termination clause should exist in the international independent contractor agreement as well.
 This will set the process for ending the contract, should the contractor not live up to your expectations; they can be terminated at any time without compensation.

 If the contractor has successfully completed the project and you have no additional work for them, you still need to terminate the contract.
-Usually this is done by providing written notice to the contractor that their services are no longer required.
+Usually, this is done by providing written notice to the contractor that their services are no longer required.
 Whether parting on good terms or bad, make sure that the process for termination is clear in the contract.

-Step 6: Complete & Retain the Right Forms
+Step 7: Complete & Retain the Right Forms

 When you hire international employees, there are certain forms you must collect.
 The same is true for foreign independent contractors—you need them to complete either Form W-8BEN or Form W-8BEN-E.

 These forms are used to establish the status of a foreign independent contractor.
 Form W-8BEN is used for individuals who work as a sole proprietor, whereas Form W-8BEN-E is used for foreign workers who have set up their own formal entities.
+Check out our guide to learn more about the differences between the W-8BEN and W-8BEN-E forms.

 When the international contractor completes the appropriate form, you do not need to send it to the IRS.
 The form is for you to determine tax reporting and withholding obligations in the US.